-- (a) ESMF: The Earth System Modeling Framework's Regrid function providing bilinear and conservative maps - (b) TempestRemap: Conservative, consistent, and monotone remapper with higher-order L^2 projection support where the φ_i are suitable weight functions.
-In a common-refinement-based transfer (Jiao and Heath, 2004a), the φ_i are the basis functions $\psi{t,i}$ on Ω_t , which leads to a Galerkin projection method.
-Such a Galerkin method can achieve conservation globally by solving the weighted residual minimization in Equation (4).
+- a.
+ESMF: the Earth System Modeling Framework's Regrid function providing bilinear and conservative maps - b.
+TempestRemap: conservative, consistent, and monotone remapper with higher-order L^2 projection support where the φ_i represents suitable weight functions.
+In a common-refinement-based transfer (Jiao and Heath, 2004a), the φ_i represents the basis functions $\psi{t,i}$ on Ω_t , which leads to a Galerkin projection method.
+Such a Galerkin method can achieve conservation globally by solving the weighted residual minimization in Eq.
+(4).
 More details on the specific methodologies used for reconstruction in these implementations are provided in later sections.

-Both ESMF Regrid and TempestRemap provide the remapping capability for scalar fields defined on Ω_s based on a weighted residual formulation given in Equation (3).
+Both ESMF Regrid and TempestRemap provide the remapping capability for scalar fields defined on Ω_s based on a weighted residual formulation given in Eq.
+(3).
 With a source field ψ_s defined on Ω_s , the formulation computes ψ_t on Ω_t by solving the following problem:

-$$\int{\Omega} \psi_t \phi_i \, dV = \int{\Omega} \psi_s \phi_i \, dV,$$ (4)
+$$\int{\Omega} \psi{t} \phi{i} \, \mathrm{d}V = \int{\Omega} \psi{s} \phi{i} \, \mathrm{d}V, \tag{4}$$

-Note that the SCRIP library (Jones, 1999) also does provide both first- and second-order conservative remapping schemes, but it was not included in the current study since its capabilities are similar to that of ESMF and TempestRemap implementations, and those two are used in current production versions of CESM and E3SM.
+Note that the SCRIP library (Jones, 1999) also provides both first- and second-order conservative remapping schemes, but it was not included in the current study since its capabilities are similar to that of ESMF and TempestRemap implementations, and those two are used in current production versions of CESM and E3SM.

-II) Meshless remappers
+II.
+Meshless remappers

 Reconstruction methods that do not directly utilize the topological information about the underlying mesh layout are meshless methods.
-In our study, we will consider the Generalized Moving Least-Squares method (GMLS), with global conservation, monotonicity constraints, and local bounds preservation provided by CAAS as a post-processing filter.
+In our study, we will consider the generalized moving least squares (GMLS) method, with global conservation, monotonicity constraints, and local bounds preservation provided by CAAS as a postprocessing filter.